Skip to content

 Installation

 Voltis has a single supported installation method, using the Docker container.
+This tutorial assumes you have Docker installed.

 Here's an example Docker Compose file to get started: